byu-cce270/content/docs/unit2/06b_functions/functions2_hw.md

 8. On a new unindented line, create a variable **max_stress** that calls the maximum bending stress function you created earlier, with the variables **max_moment**, **y**, and **I** defined earlier as its arguments

-9. Create a print statement that tells the user what the maximum deflection of the beam is (in inches) as well as the maximum bending stress (in psi)
+9. On a new line, create a print statement that tells the user what the maximum deflection of the beam is (in inches) as well as the maximum bending stress (in psi)